MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

     * To set goals
     * To track program success on the Track page

-### Specify whether to hide subject lines in [Meeting query](../tutorials/meeting-queries.md) results
+### Specify whether to hide subject lines in [Meeting query](../Tutorials/meeting-queries.md) results

  This enables you to control whether to include or hide subject lines in meeting query results, which, by default, are _not_ shown.

   ![Privacy settings](../images/WpA/Use/settings-privacy-settings-1a.png)

-   If you select **Yes** for **Hide subject lines from Meeting query results**, the subject lines are converted to hashed values (a system-generated number), so that the text in subject lines is not readable in any queries.
+   If you select **Yes** for **Hide subject lines from Meeting query results**, the subject lines are converted to a hashed value (a system-generated number), so that the text in subject lines is not readable in any queries.
 You can still create query-based keywords in the subject lines.
 However, you won't be able to see a list of meetings that show the subject lines.

-   If you select **Yes**, you could run a meeting query with the subject-line keyword �All-hands,� and (based on the attributes you include in the query) it could show data about the number of meetings, the length of meetings, the size of meetings, and so on, with that subject line.
-However, you could not get a specific list -- one line item for each meeting -- of all the meetings with the subject line �All-hands.�
+   If you select **Yes**, you could run a meeting query with the subject-line keyword "All-hands", and (based on the attributes you include in the query) it could show data about the number of meetings, the length of meetings, the size of meetings, and so on, with that subject line.
+However, you could not get a specific list -- one line item for each meeting -- of all the meetings with the subject line "All-hands".

 ### Exclude words from subject lines